Ann0404/Assignments/SNAKEMAKE.md

 Snakemake is able to reason back from the required output.

 ### DAG
 Snakemake also allows for the visualization of the DAG provided the right tools for visualization such as [Graphviz](https://graphviz.org/) have been installed.
+For instance, the ```dot``` command for Graphviz can be used .
+Snakemake will specify the DAG in ```dot``` language and pipes the ouput in a SVG file.

+## Reports
+Snakemake can generate a report in html format.